Destinations Greece Athens

 The penthouse has a roof terrace with an open-air hot tub

-InsiderIf you want the Acropolis stay, this isn't it — but if you've been to Athens before and want the residential, books-and-coffee version of the city, this is the right pick.
-The penthouse has a private roof terrace with an open-air hot tub and 360° city-and-Acropolis views — the room worth booking if you're splurging.
+InsiderIf you want the Acropolis stay, this isn’t it; if you’ve been to Athens before and want the residential, books-and-coffee version of the city, this is it.
+The penthouse has a private roof terrace with an open-air hot tub and 360° city-and-Acropolis views, the room to book if you’re splurging.

 €€€€ €500+ · the Syntagma grand-luxe set, the Acropolis-edge new flagship, and the Riviera

-Opened 1874 on Syntagma Square, refurbished in 2003 to current Marriott Luxury Collection standard.
-320 rooms across a city block; the rooftop GB Roof Garden Restaurant has the Acropolis view every other rooftop in town is measured against, with the parliament building below.
-The address is loaded with history — Churchill stayed here in December 1944, when the hotel was British military headquarters, and the guest book since runs from Onassis and Maria Callas to visiting royalty; the spa is a destination of its own.
-The lobby is a working civic space — Athenian society passes through it.
-Most expensive city stay; worth it once if you're inclined.
+Opened 1874 on Syntagma Square, refurbished in 2003 to the current Marriott Luxury Collection standard.
+320 rooms across a city block, and the rooftop GB Roof Garden Restaurant holds the Acropolis view every other rooftop in town is measured against, parliament below.
+The history is heavy: Churchill stayed in December 1944, when the hotel was British military headquarters, and the guest book since runs from Onassis and Maria Callas to visiting royalty.
+The spa is a destination of its own, and the lobby is a working civic space that Athenian society passes through.

 What it's known for